filecoin-project/go-ds-versioning/README.md

 We're assuming we'll probably define all our migrations in one place, so we make a `BuilderList` -- a list of migration definitions assembled using our builder interface.
 Typically you can just put your builders inline in the BuilderList.

-Finally, to turn these into actual migrations, we call `.Build()` on the `BuilderList` -- this will that our migrations are valid.
+Finally, to turn these into actual migrations, we call `.Build()` on the `BuilderList` -- this will ensure that our migrations are valid.
 In particular, every migration function must have the form:

 ```golang
 func <T extends cbg.CBORUnmarshaller, U extends cbg.CBORMarshaller>(old T) (new U, error)